cristiandrami/CyberSecResources/notes/System and application security/challenges/IoT/IoT Challenges.md

 ```shell
 strings firmware_2024.bin > firmware_strings.txt
 ```
-- `strings` is a command that searchs in files or inputs sequences of bytes that represent a valid string
+- `strings` is a command that searchs in files, or in inputs, sequences of bytes that represent a valid string

 So now we have a readable file, and we can start to analyze it.

-If we analyze it in a detailed way we can see that it contains an interesting line:
+**==If we analyze it in a detailed way we can see that it contains an interesting line:==**
 ```
 -----BEGIN CERTIFICATE----- MIIDnzCCAoegAwIBAgIUV8tXyfkAERUe4ajvN9S1AiQU3RowDQYJKoZIhvcNAQEL BQAwXjELMAkGA1UEBhMCQVQxDTALBgNVBAgMBFdpZW4xDTALBgNVBAcMBFdpZW4x DzANBgNVBAoMBlRVV2llbjEMMAoGA1UECwwDU0FTMRIwEAYDVQQDDAkxMjcuMC4w LjEwIBcNMjIxMTA3MDkxMzA0WhgPMzAyMjAzMTAwOTEzMDRaMF4xCzAJBgNVBAYT AkFUMQ0wCwYDVQQIDARXaWVuMQ0wCwYDVQQHDARXaWVuMQ8wDQYDVQQKDAZUVVdp ZW4xDDAKBgNVBAsMA1NBUzESMBAGA1UEAwwJMTI3LjAuMC4xMIIBIjANBgkqhkiG 9w0BAQEFAAOCAQ8AMIIBCgKCAQEAub9wOf/kgUptJ4F5J3gO6cxXpenX/j2+0lKo DJ7dXytCiUIH5yREfhqGxeCtR1b0/3rkK3wEkT8N3DbRtiGrGVFgwgegLtufrYLz yvUvm1p6JI1TPmv7wpvXjplq0T8G1e6P2UeMf2BZCAs8kGIYFARE0GlmZhiGha3R ElnFq6iTSr1FiBu7nQbxa/OwfdbVrRmHhO9qRhsaDurKa/MdH8CgJdOHzwKM7Jcn +azYwNPmkUskfNsAe6+9u5UJ70gAY2pS2gRNevlXWE5azoZC5GKPpNVpdjBXbMcc ZfT7jZ8KGdbOm2jOE40HoFanNBDSrrfjVaIRFvb4Bwr1Ud2cpwIDAQABo1MwUTAd BgNVHQ4EFgQUpwkz73DstzC221sS8WAgbrKf54kwHwYDVR0jBBgwFoAUpwkz73Ds tzC221sS8WAgbrKf54kwDwYDVR0TAQH/BAUwAwEB/zANBgkqhkiG9w0BAQsFAAOC AQEAW/h8RWIAkS1UiggSUqhbwBGQA4HTSEmKhe/4GeMQxMz8WAl4+oeSqAErgPdg ec8b2IT7iZcvwv9mpkCXPBb9vIcBFGn+IEYWV66dVxVW1oVYzTzFvw+0pqNsog9z FTzDDWBkhz3+LIaagoSLX1/LV/iiakxfUDJi+Xft59bf+f4A84p8+Ub2IzeyeTE2 cxcj3TD6rq5jGJAJZjkR6xIfivZ7rv/v+f0B+sN5cR4XOLResBxNhsh0S70FgIJB JuJembC8m36Axycy7D0g52WWdfbF5Q3bR3BWuxKX9WFXb93WpRbJlu1rKiD1lfGZ Ryzh2D4QlEOmRg6HtQFC1MWYTQ== -----END CERTIFICATE-----

 ```

-It represents for sure a certificate and it is very strange that it is present on this firmware file.
-So maybe it is a valid certificate that could allow us to connect to the MQTT server.
+It **==represents for sure a certificate and it is very strange that it is present on this firmware file==**.

+So maybe we can use it to try to connect to the MQTT server.

-At this point we rewrite the certificate into a txt file following the certificate standards and we obtain this:
+**==At this point we rewrite the certificate into a txt file following the certificate standards and we obtain this:==**
 ```
 -----BEGIN CERTIFICATE-----
 MIIDnzCCAoegAwIBAgIUV8tXyfkAERUe4ajvN9S1AiQU3RowDQYJKoZIhvcNAQEL